alazaroc/blog-web-code/_posts/en/2025-03-26-introduction-to-amazon-bedrock-and-its-foundational-models.md

 The image above shows what each model is used for.
 Depending on your use case, you can choose the most suitable model.

-Examples of models (there are many more):
+Here are examples of models (there are many more):

 | Provider       | Model          | Primary Use Cases                                  |
 |---------------|---------------|--------------------------------------------------|